shira2004/tic-tac-toe-React/README.md

 - Click on an empty square to make a move.
 - The game will indicate when a player has won or when the game is a draw.

-## Contributing

-Contributions are welcome!
-If you have suggestions or found a bug, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments